Financial and Risk Management Policies

-Lending Limitation: Under ADB’s lending policy, the total amount of disbursed loans, approved equity investments, and the maximum amount that could be demanded from ADB under its guarantee portfolio may not exceed the total amount of ADB’s unimpaired subscribed capital, reserves, and surplus.
+Lending Limitation: Under ADB’s lending policy, the total amount of disbursed loans, approved equity investments, and the maximum amount that could be demanded from ADB under its guarantee portfolio may not exceed the total amount of ADB’s unimpaired subscribed capital, reserves, and surplus (excluding special reserve).

 Borrowing Limitation: Under ADB’s borrowing policy, ADB’s gross outstanding borrowings may not exceed the sum of callable capital of non-borrowing members, paid-in capital, and reserves (including surplus).

 ADB's risk management framework is built on three core components: governance, policies, and processes.
 Governance starts with the Board of Directors, which reviews and approves risk policies that define ADB's risk appetite.
 ADB maintains an independent risk management office and has various management committees with responsibility to oversee ADB-wide risk issues and endorse related decisions for approval by the Board of Directors and the President.
 ADB's risk management framework includes the Risk Committee, which provides high-level oversight of ADB's risks and recommends risk policies and actions to the President.